Your app isn’t broken—but your customer relationships might be

 Revolut is often viewed as a digital-first disruptor, but their success goes far beyond clever UX.
 What sets them apart is their ability to translate customer data into hyper-relevant, real-time experiences—turning simple transactions into opportunities for deeper engagement.
 Whether it's personalized savings nudges, dynamic spending insights, or effortless investment prompts, Revolut has built a blueprint for banking that feels intuitive and immediate.

 The result?
 A 68% increase in customers using Revolut as their primary account—a signal that meaningful, data-driven engagement pays off.
-Now, across the industry, banks are exploring how to use AI to scale this kind of personalized engagement, making every digital touchpoint smarter, more human, and most importantly, more relevant.
+Now, with Backbase’s AI capabilities embedded across the platform, banks can replicate this level of personalization across every journey, proactively, safely, and at scale.

 Traditional banking architecture wasn’t built for personalization.
 It’s slow, costly, and rigid–making meaningful engagement nearly impossible.
-Banks need agility, and that’s where composable banking comes in.
+Banks need agility, and that’s where modern platform solutions come in.

-With a platform like Backbase, banks can deploy pre-built, configurable modules—across onboarding, lending, PFM, investing, and beyond—without reinventing the wheel.
+With an AI-powered platform like Backbase, banks can deploy intelligent, customer-centric journeys across onboarding, lending, PFM, investing, and more—without reinventing the wheel.

-This Buy + Build model combines the speed of ready-made journeys with the flexibility to tailor them as needed.
+This modern Buy + Build model combines the speed of ready-made journeys with the flexibility to customize experiences around real customer needs.
+AI enhances every layer, making experiences not just faster, but more relevant.

 The results speak for themselves.
 Banks working with Backbase have achieved: